openlumi/lumimqtt/README.md

 to localhost with the anonymous login.

 `{MAC}` will be automatically replaced by a hex number representing a MAC address.

+`sensor_retain` is option to enable storing last sensor value on the broker

 `sensor_threshold` is a threshold to avoid sending data to MQTT on small changes